 View More Camp Details

-Campers will be dropped off at camp on Sunday, and picked up on Friday.
-On Friday, parents and guardians picking up their kids are invited to join them for a closing chapel, after which all kids will be dismissed to pick up their belongings.
+Campers will be dropped off at camp on Sunday, and picked up on Friday for Shamineau, and picked up on Saturday for Trout Lake.
+On the final day at both camps, parents and guardians picking up their kids are invited to join them for a closing chapel, after which all kids will be dismissed to pick up their belongings.

 When you register, you will enter the names of those who are allowed to pick up your kid from camp.
 Anyone not listed on the registration form will not be able to pick up your kid.